JalalAmeerzai/ch-api-docs/ObjectModels/Auth.md

 - `aws_jwt_refresh_token` _(string)_: The Refresh Token needed to retrieve a new Access Token to extend the session length.
 - `token_type` _(string)_: Type of token (e.g. `Bearer`)
 - `token_expires` _(int)_: Length of time the Access Token is good for (e.g. `3600`)

-## Notes / TODOs

-Please see notes on the main documentation page.

 ## JSON Representation (with example values) (minus comments)